-Broad Mountain is a 9.8 mile lightly trafficked loop trail located near Nesquehoning, Pennsylvania.
-The trail is good for all skill levels.
+Broad Mountain is a 11.5 mile lightly trafficked loop trail located near Nesquehoning, Pennsylvania that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is best used from March until October.

 First time in a long time I was on the trail, what a mess with the big rocks, terrible condition to ride, don't bother.

 There's a big parking lot that is at the trailhead which can't be missed.
 We went here for a walk/hike.
 The path has large rocks which make walking sometimes uncomfortable and tricky, hiking shoes are recommended.
 About a mile down the path is the stream which if you stay to the right of the bridge turns into a path that follows the stream to a nice waterfall about a quarter-mile down.
 We went about a mile and a half on the path itself but never got any overlooks.
 Not sure how far into the path from the trailhead the overlooks are.
 We were at the path around 4 o'clock and for the most part where I was in shade.

 Not a great MTB trail for all the reasons in Ryan's review, and especially considering what else is available around Jim Thorpe.
 I'm sure the fist-size gravel is for erosion control, but it seems overdone in places.
 It probably accounts for less than 5% of the trail, but you'll spend a frustrating 10% of your time on it.
 Also, the north-south connector between the two main east-west legs was impassable due to mud, and there wasn't an abnormal amount of rain recently.